Singer 66 Sewing Machine Reveal

-Enter Kijiji, which I’ve been stalking for a while hoping a quilting machine would just happen to pop up at a miraculous price.
+Enter Kijiji, which I’ve been stalking for a while hoping a quilting machine would just happen to pop up at a miraculous price after reading through all the quilting machine reviews.
 No such luck, of course, but in my Kijiji-browsing travels, I came across vintage machines that were just so attractive that I couldn’t stop looking into them.
 This inspired me to join the Vintage Sewing Machines group on Facebook which heightened my excitement to find a vintage workhorse of a machine.

 I came across a listing for the following machine, a 1930’s Singer 66, that had been in a man’s garage for 11 years.
 His mother had given it to his wife, but she had no interest in sewing so in the garage it sat gathering dust.
 As you can see from the pictures, the cabinet itself is in rough shape, with extensive water damage on the top.
 The edges of the drop leaf has further damage covered in masking tape.
 The machine itself was dirty from being unused, but under the dust, very beautiful.
 There was a burlap pin rag tied around the arm so the black finish is has minor scratching from where the pins came through the burlap.